-- Expand Other Settings then Rendering, and set the Color Space property to Linear.
+- Set the Color Space property to Linear.
 This enables more realistic rendering.
 For more information, read Unity’s gamma and linear color space workflow guide.

-- Also under Rendering, disable Auto Graphics API and make sure the only Graphics API listed is Vulkan.
-Additionally, make sure the Texture Compression Format is set to DXT.
+- Disable Auto Graphics API and make sure the only Graphics API listed is Vulkan.

 - Under Identification, set the Minimum API Level to 29.